-AGENDA ITEM NO 7

-REPORT NO 209/21

-ANGUS COUNCIL

-ANGUS COUNCIL COMMITTEE - 24 JUNE 2021

-ANGUS JOINT CHILD POVERTY LOCAL ACTION PLAN

-REPORT BY MARK ARMSTRONG - DEPUTE CHIEF EXECUTIVE

-ABSTRACT

 Child poverty can undermine the health, wellbeing and educational attainment of the children who experience it.
-A 2013 study found that child poverty in the UK was costing at least £29 billion a year.
 The Child Poverty (Scotland) Act 2017 was introduced to make Scotland the best place in the world to grow up and live.
-In order to tackle this growing challenge Scottish Government have requested each Local Authority produce a Joint Child Poverty Local Action Plan.
-This report presents to Council for approval the Angus Community Planning Partnership's (ACPP's) Child Poverty Local Action Plan 2021.
+In order to tackle this growing challenge Scottish Government have requested each Local Authority and associated Health Board produce a Joint Child Poverty Local Action Plan.
+This report presents to Council for approval the Angus Community Planning Partnership's (ACPP's) Child Poverty Local Action Report 2021/22 and Action Plan 2022/23; and for Scrutiny and Audit Committee, to review and scrutinise.

-1. RECOMMENDATION
+1. RECOMMENDATIONS

-It is recommended that the Council: